jmcpartland/Supplement-Ordering-App/NOTES.md

     Log into the site
     View a list of all supplements
     Create an order for specific supplements
-    Modify or delete an order
+    Update or delete an order
     Create new supplements

 Stretch: As a user, I can: